vaibhavkmathur/vaibhav.github.io/README.md

 *Data Analyst – Undisclosed Healthcare Client*

-- Deployed MySQL to extract schema from datasets and map into client’s EMDS
+- Extracted schema from Medicare EMRs to automate reporting for the client using MySQL
+- 2000+ work hours will be saved per year due to automation